-- The notes are designed for investors who seek a return of twice the appreciation of each index in a weighted diversified basket of three international buffered return enhanced components, consisting of the EURO STOXX 50[®] Index, the FTSETM 100 Index and the TOPIX[®] Index, each of which is converted into U.S. dollars and each of which is subject to a different maximum return, as described below, at maturity.
+- The notes are designed for investors who seek a return of twice the appreciation of each index in a weighted diversified basket of three international buffered return enhanced components, consisting of the EURO STOXX 50[®] Index, the FTSETM 100 Index and the TOPIX[®] Index, each of which is converted into U.S. dollars and each of which is subject to a different maximum return, as described below, at maturity, subject to the maximum payment at maturity.
 Investors should be willing to forgo interest and dividend payments and, if the Ending Index Level of a Component Index is less than the Initial Index Level of such Component Index by more than 10%, be willing to lose some or all of their principal.
-Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co. - Senior unsecured obligations of JPMorgan Chase & Co. maturing April 25, 2012[†] - Minimum denominations of \$10,000 and integral multiples of \$1,000 in excess thereof - The notes are expected to price on or about April 8, 2011 and are expected to settle on or about April 13, 2011.
+Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co. - Senior unsecured obligations of JPMorgan Chase & Co. maturing October 11, 2012[†] - Minimum denominations of \$10,000 and integral multiples of \$1,000 in excess thereof - The notes are expected to price on or about September 23, 2011 and are expected to settle on or about September 28, 2011. - Notwithstanding anything to the contrary in the accompanying product supplement no. 168-A-I, if the Component Return for each Basket Component is equal to the Maximum Return for such Basket Component, your payment per \$1,000 principal amount note will be equal to the maximum payment at maturity of \$1,225.80.
+See "Key Terms Payment at Maturity" below and "Supplemental Terms of the Notes" in this term sheet for additional information.